Cleveland SC: Colors and badge

 When Cleveland SC was founded, the first part of the club identity to be decided was the colors: orange and black.
 The color scheme was chosen because of its uniqueness in the NPSL and therefore an ability to visually stand out from the crowd.
 Orange was chosen to represent the sunsets over Lake Erie that are common in the Cleveland summer.
 Although the colors are visually similar to the Cleveland Browns of the National Football League, the Cleveland SC colors were not inspired by the Browns identity.

 The club crest was designed by Mike Kubinski of Cleveland Clothing Co., a local T-shirt company headquartered in Lakewood, Ohio.
 The name and founding year of the club, stylized in Roman numerals, feature at the top of the badge.
 An image of one of the Guardians of Traffic statues comprises the focal point of the badge.
 The statues are located on the Hope Memorial Bridge in Downtown Cleveland and are also the namesake of the Cleveland Guardians of Major League Baseball, although the baseball team didn't adopt that nickname until 2021.
-Club owner Samuel Seibert said the reason for the choice was that “one of the coolest things in the city of Cleveland that wasn’t getting enough publicity at the time was our transportation bridge”, and because the bridge connects the east and west sides of the city.
+Club owner Samuel Seibert said the reason for the choice was that "one of the coolest things in the city of Cleveland that wasn't getting enough publicity at the time was our transportation bridge", and because the bridge connects the east and west sides of the city.

 Cleveland SC's original kits were designed by club creative director Cory Mizer.
 The orange home shirt featured a depiction of the Cleveland skyline.
 The black away shirt featured an orange chevron across the chest, with the shape of the chevron inspired by the shape of the Lake Erie shoreline.
 These kits, manufactured by Admiral Sportswear, were worn for the first two seasons of the club's existence.
 Ahead of the 2020 season, Cleveland switched manufacturers to UN1TUS, a local company headquartered in Westlake, Ohio.
 The new orange kit kept the same design, while the away kit was replaced by a white shirt featuring a much larger chevron, although it kept the Art Deco detailing inspired by the pattern on the Guardians statues.
 After two years, Cleveland SC unveiled new kits ahead of the 2022 season.
 White was worn at home, with black returning as the away shirt.
 Both jerseys, paired with orange shorts and socks, featured the statue from the logo in a detail on the right side of the shirt.

 Stadium

 Drive Morris Stadium

-Cleveland SC qualified for the 2023 U.S. Open Cup and announced that it will host its first round match at Drive Morris Stadium in North Olmsted, Ohio.
+Cleveland SC hosted its first round match in the 2023 U.S. Open Cup at Drive Morris Stadium in North Olmsted, Ohio.
 The stadium, which was built in 2018, has a capacity of 4,000.
 North Olmsted High School, the primary tenants of the stadium, play football, soccer, and track and field at Drive Morris.